This Caprese Salad with Grilled Peaches and Halloumi is a slight modification of the traditional tomato salad, adding a sweet and savory pairing.

 It was of course, inspired by a traditional Caprese salad, which is tomatoes, basil and mozzarella seasoned with salt and pepper.
 I love the sweet addition of the peaches, and the slight smokiness that comes from grilling them.

-- 1 pound (about 2 medium) peaches, cut in half and pits removed
+- 1 pound peaches cut in half and pits removed, about 2 medium

-- 1½ lbs tomatoes (any type), cored and cut into bite-sized pieces
+- 1 ½ lbs tomatoes cored and cut into bite-sized pieces, any type

 - 2 Tablespoons extra virgin olive oil